 Principal Component Analysis (PCA) in Machine Learning is a technique used for dimensionality reduction.
 It transforms high-dimensional data into a lower-dimensional space, retaining the most critical information by identifying the principal components that capture the maximum variance in the data.

-What are the types of Principal Component Analysis?
+What are the Types of Principal Component Analysis?

 The main types of Principal Component Analysis include Standard PCA, Incremental PCA, Kernel PCA, and Sparse PCA.
 Each type caters to different data structures and computational needs, such as handling large datasets, nonlinear relationships, or sparse data representations.